AssignPrimeIdentity/manifest/README.md

   12+13+(18+18)+13+12  ← 36th-Δ1=151-1=150=100+2x(13+12)  ←  30th = 113 = 114-1
 ```

+See how those primes reacted to compensate the Δ1 by spreading the gap in to a bunch of Δ's starting from the prime number 7.

+## 2nd Step: Q(30, 36)

 In the sense of this Δ1 flowing, there will be really hard to cope its algorithm with a such of formula.
 The way that we might take is assigning the flowing of the π(10)=4 to π(100)=25 and π(1000)=168 above in to a flowchart diagrams.

 <img src=https://user-images.githubusercontent.com/36441664/128732737-81762604-0ae0-4a90-b5a8-30921cf46efb.png>